 Pesticides fight crop pests and reduce competition from weeds, thus improving yields and protecting the availability, quality, reliability and price of produce to the benefit of farmers and consumers.

-- under so called cross-compliance rules, farmers can lose part of their payments if they do not respect the requirements of EU law related to environment, climate change, the good agricultural condition of land, human, animal & plant health standards and animal welfare.
-This includes the conditions for use of pesticides
+- under so called cross-compliance rules, farmers can lose part of their payments if they do not respect the requirements of EU law related to environment, climate change, the good agricultural condition of land, human, animal and plant health standards and animal welfare.
+This includes the conditions for use of pesticides;

-- farm advisory systems have to inform farmers about conditions under cross-compliance, green direct payments, issues related to the water framework directive and the sustainable use of pesticides directive, etc. (More on implementing the sustainable use of pesticides directive and implementing the water framework directive)
+- farm advisory systems have to inform farmers about conditions under cross-compliance, green direct payments, issues related to the water framework directive and the sustainable use of pesticides directive.

 Chemical pesticides, synthetic fertilisers, antibiotics and other substances are severely restricted when it comes to organic farming.

 The EU does not just control the use of pesticides in agriculture.
 It has also set requirements on placing plant protection products on the market and on biocidal products, as well as fixing maximum residue levels in food.